EPCCed/SiMLInt/docs/data-generation.md

 3. Coarsen selected simulation snapshots.

     Fine-grained data must be coarsened to match the desired coarse-grained resolution.
 This can be done via interpolation for a general solution.
-Files in [files/coarsening](../files/coarsening) perform this task.
+Files in [files/2-coarsening](../files/2-coarsening) perform this task.
 Submit `submit-resize.sh` via `sbatch submit-resize.sh`.

     _Note: this operates on one trajectory at a time and will therefore need to be repeated for each trajectory run in step 2.

 4. Single-timestep coarse simulations.

     With the previous step having extracted fine-grained data for each time step (and each trajectory for which it was repeated), we now need to run a single-timestep coarse-grained simulation.
-To do this, see [files/coarse_simulations](../files/coarse_simulations/).
-Submitting [run_coarse_sims.sh](../files/coarse_simulations/run_coarse_sims.sh) will run a single step simulation for each coarsened timestep created in the previous step.
+To do this, see [files/3-coarse_simulations](../files/3-coarse_simulations/).
+Submitting [run_coarse_sims.sh](../files/3-coarse_simulations/run_coarse_sims.sh) will run a single step simulation for each coarsened timestep created in the previous step.

+5. Generating training data.

+    We now have all of the data required to train the ML models, but not in the format we require.
+Files in [files/4-training-data](../files/4-training-data) perform this task.
+Edit [files/4-training-data/](../files/4-training-data/sub_gen_training_nc.sh) and [files/4-training-data/gen_training_nc.py](../files/4-training-data/gen_training_nc.py) so that the paths work with your setup.

+    _Note: paths are hardcoded in [files/4-training-data/gen_training_nc.py](../files/4-training-data/gen_training_nc.py), not read in from the command line.

-Subsequent steps: calculating the error; reformatting data for ingestion into TensorFlow; and model training are covered in [ML model training implementation](training_implementation.md).
+Subsequent steps: calculating the error and model training are covered in [ML model training implementation](training_implementation.md).